-- --name <name>: Changes the VM's name and can be used to rename the internal virtual machine files, as described in chapter 8.7, VBoxManage createvm, page 134. - --groups <group>, ...: Changes the group membership of a VM.
+- --name <name>: Changes the VM's name and can be used to rename the internal virtual machine files, as described in chapter 8.7, VBoxManage createvm, page 135. - --groups <group>, ...: Changes the group membership of a VM.
 Groups always start with a / and can be nested.
 By default VMs are in group /. - --description <desc>: Changes the VM's description, which is a way to record details about the VM in a way which is meaningful for the user.
 The GUI interprets HTML formatting, the command line allows arbitrary strings potentially containing multiple lines. - --ostype <ostype>: Specifies what guest operating system is supposed to run in the VM.
-To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --iconfile <filename>: Specifies the absolute path on the host file system for the Oracle VM VirtualBox icon to be displayed in the VM. - --memory <memorysize>: Sets the amount of RAM, in MB, that the virtual machine should allocate for itself from the host.
-See chapter 1.8, Creating Your First Virtual Machine, page 8.
+To learn about the various identifiers that can be used here, use VBoxManage list ostypes. - --iconfile <filename>: Specifies the absolute path on the host file system for the Oracle VM VirtualBox icon to be displayed in the VM.